-I was 12 years old and we had just moved next door to my Mom and Dad.
+I was twelve years old and we had just moved next door to my Mom and Dad.
 We were in a valley and there were hills all around.
-My cousins had built some wooden contraptions they called coasters, which were like go carts without motors.
+My cousins had built some wooden contraptions they called coasters, which were like go-carts without motors.
 They would pull them up the steep gravel road and ride them back down.
 They let me ride a couple of times and I was hooked.
 I had to build one for myself.

 I guess a couple of weeks went by, and I mean fun weeks.
 It was the most fun I had seen in years.
 Then one day, out of the blue, one of my cousins had a wreck on his coaster and hurt his ankle really bad.
 I don’t remember if it broke it or sprained it or what, but he couldn’t walk.
 Well, my Grandmother, being the good parent she was, banned us from the hill in the woods because now, that was too dangerous.

 I knew she was only looking out for us because she didn’t want us to get hurt.
 I knew the Bible said Children should obey their parents, but I thought to myself, “She’s worried about nothing, I won’t get hurt.
 I know what my cousin did wrong.
 I won’t make the same mistake he did.”
-But, she put her foot down and gave her final, No.
+I tried to convince her, but she put her foot down and gave her final, No.

 When it was all over and I was standing there in my underwear, soaking wet, I had only been stung seven times, but knowing I was allergic, they loaded me up and took me to the emergency room.
 I don’t remember much about being there, but I know it could have turned out worse than it did.
 I know I saw a lot more than seven bees come out of that nest, but God was with me and I didn’t die that time.